Australian green tree frog: Taxonomy

-The Australian green tree frog is a member of the family Hylidae and is placed in the subfamily Pelodryadinae, which is endemic to Australia and New Guinea and includes over 100 species in the genera Ranoidea and Nyctimystes.
+The Australian green tree frog is a member of the family Pelodryadidae, which is endemic to Australia and New Guinea.
 The common name of the species, "White's tree frog", is in honour of John White's first description in 1790.
-The green tree frog was the first Australian frog to be scientifically described; the original specimen found its way into the collection of Sir Joseph Banks, but was destroyed when the Hunterian Museum at the Royal College of Surgeons in London was bombed in World War II.
+The green tree frog was the first Australian frog to be scientifically described; the original specimen found its way into the collection of Sir Joseph Banks, but was destroyed when the Hunterian Museum in London was bombed in World War II.